asafbach/ticket-market/README.md

 # Ticket-Market

 ## About
-A marketplace where people can sell their concert tickets.
+A marketplace where people can sell and buy concert tickets.
 Built using microservices best practices.

 _work still in progress..._